schemalog/omni/README.md

 Cross-platform reviews: aggregate ratings from different marketplaces.

 SEO & AI benefits: embed JSON-LD schema to show rich snippets (stars, ratings) and make your data crawlable.
+Leaving your schema log here is like sending a probe for crawlers to discover.

 Scalability: works for small stores or giant catalogs.